cometbft/cometbft/spec/mempool/gossip/flood.md

 ## State

-Flood's state consists of the underlying [mempool](mempool.md) state (variable `state`) and [P2P](p2p.md) state (variables `incomingMsgs` and `peers`).
+Flood's state consists of the underlying [mempool](mempool.md) state (variable `mempool`) and [P2P](p2p.md) state (variables `incomingMsgs` and `peers`).

-Additionally, each entry in the mempool has a list of peer IDs from which the node received the transaction.
+Additionally, for each transaction in each node's mempool, we keep track of the peer IDs from whom the node received the transaction.
 ```bluespec "state" +=
 var senders: NodeID -> TxID -> List[NodeID]
 ```
-We define it as a list instead of a set because the DOG protocol needs to know who is the first sender of a transaction.
+We define the senders as a list instead of a set because the DOG protocol needs to know who is the first sender of a transaction.

 Note that a transaction won't have a sender when it is in the cache but not in the mempool.
 Senders are only needed for disseminating (valid) transactions that are in the mempool.